wakefulblock262/class-project/README.md

 The base of your website/app

 ### html
-Your HTML (Hyper Text Markup Language) block is the base of your website and most of your elements (text, media, ect) go into here.
+Your HTML block is the base of your website and most of your elements (text, media, ect) go into here.

 ### head
 The head block is where you put your title block which is used to name your website/app.
 (Not completely a necessity, but helps with tidiness)